Course Outline

 Description

 In this course you develop foundational knowledge and understanding of the developmental nature of English learning for early childhood and primary students.
-You will investigate and come to understand the Australian Curriculum: English and associated terminology.
-You will use this knowledge to select appropriate literary texts, and teaching and assessment strategies that respond to learning English at different ages and stages.
-You will also specifically learn how to teach English at text, word and sentence level according to national and state curriculum frameworks.
+You will investigate the Australian Curriculum: English and are introduced to learning progressions.
+You will use this knowledge to select and evaluate a range of children's literature (early, middle and upper primary) and teach and assess progressions in oracy, language and literacy (at letter, word and text levels).
+You will use national and state curriculum frameworks, draw upon science of reading research, and apply these to students' developmental learning needs.

 How will this course be delivered?